-Of all the tools I dug into, Code School – owned by Pluralsight – was one of my favourites.
+Of all the tools we dug into, Code School – owned by Pluralsight – was one of the best.
 Not only does the site look great, but it offers quality content and a great student experience.
 You can follow a 'path', which will guide you through a succession of different courses, or you can opt for a single course on its own.
-There are also 'electives' on offer – additional courses you can take to supplement your path.

-Code School offers some courses for free, so you can try it out for size, or you can buy a monthly subscription for $29/month.
-If you sign up for a year, this is reduced to $19/month.
-If you're looking to splash a few bucks on a learning tool, I would recommend spending your money here.
+Code School offers 15 introductory courses for free, so you can try it out for size, or you can buy a monthly subscription for $29/month.
+If you're looking to splash a few bucks on a learning tool, we would recommend spending your money here.

 Skillcrush is a unique online coding course, and the option here that most closely resembles an actual curriculum in a classroom setting.
-Users can enrol in either a one-off three-week course, or a three-month 'blueprint' (a design or development-focused path that takes students through three courses that build on each other).
+Users enrol in their chosen three-month 'blueprint' – a bundle of three courses that build on each other.

 Once enrolled, students have access to not only a classroom setting chat forum with their fellow students, but also to office hours and one-on-one time with their instructor.
 Skillcrush is currently also offering a free 10-day coding bootcamp.

 All courses are summarised before you even begin, outlining the difficulty level, why the course is important, any prerequisites for taking it, and the project you will complete at the end.
-This meant I could easily scan through and choose what suited me best.
+This means you can easily scan through and choose what suits you best.

 04. Code Avengers

 Code Avengers walks you through each process with very simple, step-by-step instructions, starting with minor tasks, while you watch what happens in a mini phone simulator next to your editor.
-Tasks weren't so difficult that I felt the need to 'cheat', but they weren't so simple that I was just copying and pasting.
+The team has managed a good balance of difficulty: not so tricky you have to cheat, but not so simple you're just copy-pasting.

 05. Khan Academy

 What's interesting with Khan Academy is that you hear someone talking while they write the code, which feels natural, like you're sitting down with someone.
-The courses were straightforward, easy to follow and I could then transfer the concepts to the simple exercises.
+The courses were straightforward, easy to follow and you can then transfer the concepts to the simple exercises.

-Sometimes, there are mini-quizzes following a demo, which made me think about things conceptually and helped me understand what the code was doing a little better.
+Sometimes, there are mini-quizzes following a demo, which help you think about things conceptually and understand what the code is doing a little better.

 06. Hack Design

-The 'courses' here are just collections of aggregated content, whether that's articles or videos, from around the web.
-There isn't anything to ‘complete' by way of tasks, but if you're after some resource recommendations to help you learn more about a specific part of design, I would turn here.
+The 'courses' here are just collections of aggregated content, whether that's blogs, books, games, tutorials or videos, from around the web.
+There isn't anything to ‘complete' by way of tasks, but if you're after some resource recommendations to help you learn more about a specific part of design, this is a good place to turn.

 Next page: eight more top online coding courses